DOT Violations: The Basics of Department of Transportation Violations

 Or, not possessing the required qualifications and failing to test for drug and alcohol use while on duty is other common violation.
 As you may know, the DOT is serious regarding drug and alcohol testing.
 A vehicle not getting inspected or maintained is another frequent violation.
 Are drivers in your fleet safe when they transport hazardous materials?
 We hope so.
 That’s because failing dangerous material safety measures is another common violation.
 Please get in touch with our organization if you'd like to receive DOT compliance safety tips.
 Visit Driver Qualification Files .

 USDOT & FMCSA Fines & Penalties

 2017 was a crucial year for many trucking companies in the US.
 Why?
 Because the FMCSA put a revised schedule of fines in place.
 That schedule references almost all DOT fines.
 DOT fines became even more expensive for any driver or operator in violation.
 Of course, the fines range in size, and the financial numbers can vary.
 So, here are some examples.
 The falsification of records is now a $12,135 DOT fine.
-A failure to cease operations/out-of-service order fine is even larger.
+A failure to cease operations/out-of-service order fine is even more significant.
 It will cost a driver or company $26,126.
 A violation of hazardous materials DOT fine costs $78,376.
-Say that same violation results in a serious injury or death.
+Say that the same violation results in a severe injury or death.
 Your company could now face a $182,877 fine.

 How Do You Clear a DOT Safety Violation?